Owl Creek, Texas

 Owl Creek is an unincorporated community in Bell County, in the U.S. state of Texas.
 According to the Handbook of Texas, the community had a population of 45 in 2000.
 It is located within the Killeen-Temple-Fort Hood metropolitan area.

 History

-Owl Creek was named for a nearby creek of the same name.
-The area in what is now known as Owl Creek today was first settled as early as the 1850s.
-After Belton Lake was built in the 1950s, a park opened along its upper north shore and provided recreational activities such as picnicking and camping.
-There were no population estimates recorded for the community, but it did have a population of 45 from 1990 through 2000.
+Owl Creek was named for a nearby creek of the same name and was first settled as early as the 1850s.
+There were no population estimates recorded for the town until 1990, when it had a population of 45 residents.